Steve Wintermeier, CFP®, Managing Principal

 Carrie brings extensive financial services experience to the firm.
 Ms. Catlin earned a Bachelor’s Degree in Computer Science with a Minor in Economics from the University of Delaware.
 Following several years as a software developer at IBM, she earned an MBA from the New York University Stern School of Business and embarked on an investment-related career, first as a member of a proprietary equity trading team at Morgan Stanley.
 That led to several years of electronic trading sales at Morgan Stanley in New York and Fidelity Investments in Boston, before relocating to Singapore and joining a sales team at Reuters.

-Upon her return to the U.S., Carrie held management positions at Fidelity Investments, an early ‘robo-advisor’ and JPMorgan.
+Upon her return to the U.S., Carrie held management positions at Fidelity Investments, Asset Sciences - an early ‘robo-advisor’ and JPMorgan.
 Most recently Carrie was a Senior Relationship Manager with Charles Schwab Advisor Services in Boston.

-Ms. Catlin is the Treasurer of FORCE (Facing Our Risk of Cancer Empowered), the only national nonprofit organization devoted to hereditary breast and ovarian cancer.
+Ms. Catlin is a former Treasurer of FORCE (Facing Our Risk of Cancer Empowered) and continues to serve on the Board of Directors of FORCE, which is the only national nonprofit organization devoted to hereditary breast, ovarian and related cancers.
 She enjoys world travel and has golfed on every continent except Antarctica.